Amazon to buy MGM, studio behind James Bond and ‘Shark Tank’

 Amazon is paying $8.45 billion for MGM, making it the company’s second-largest acquisition after it bought grocer Whole Foods for nearly $14 billion in 2017.

 The deal is the latest in the media industry that’s aimed at boosting streaming services to compete against Netflix and Disney+.
-AT&T and Discovery announced on May 17 that they would combine media companies, creating a powerhouse that includes HGTV, CNN, Food Network and HBO.
+AT&T and Discovery announced last week that they would combine media companies, creating a powerhouse that includes HGTV, CNN, Food Network and HBO.

-Amazon doesn’t say how many people watch its Prime Video service.
-But more than 200 million have access to it because they’re signed up for its Prime membership, which gives them faster shipping and other perks.
-Besides Prime Video, Amazon also has a free streaming service called IMDb TV, where Amazon makes money by playing ads during movies and shows.
+Amazon doesn’t say how many people watch its Prime Video streaming service, but more than 200 million people have access to it because they pay for Prime membership, which gives them faster shipping and other perks.

-Buying MGM would give Amazon access to more films, shows and famous characters, including Rocky, RoboCop and Pink Panther.
-Amazon will also get a cable channel: Epix, which MGM owns.
+Amazon said Wednesday that it would use MGM’s vast library, which includes famous characters such as Rocky, RoboCop and Pink Panther, to create new movies and shows.

-Known for its roaring lion logo, MGM is one of the oldest Hollywood studios, founded in 1924 when films were silent.
-It has a long list of classics in its library, including “Singin’ in the Rain.”
-More recent productions include reality TV staples “Shark Tank” and “The Real Housewives of Beverly Hills,” as well as the upcoming James Bond movie “No Time to Die” and an Aretha Franklin biopic called “Respect.”
+“It’s going to be a lot of fun work,” said Amazon founder Jeff Bezos, during the company’s shareholder meeting on Wednesday.
+“People who love stories are going to be the big beneficiaries.”

-The deal, which is subject to customary approvals, will make Amazon, already one of the most powerful and valuable companies in the world, even bigger.
+Seattle-based Amazon.com Inc. declined to say when it expects the deal to be finalized.
+But when it does, it will make Amazon, already one of the most powerful and valuable companies in the world, even bigger.
 Regulators around the world are scrutinizing Amazon’s business practices, specifically the way it looks at information from businesses that sell goods on its site and uses it to create its own Amazon-branded products.

 By JOSEPH PISANI